designsystemsinternational/mechanic/decisions/02-timeline-functionality.md

 functions.
 To do so they'd have to set the `showTimeline` property of their function's settings to `true`.

+When enabled in the setting a design functions renders with a timeline input.
+This can be toggled on/off using a switch.
+By default it is turned off.
+If turned off the design function animates from the beginning whenever an input value is updated.
+If the timeline is toggled on a slider is enabled, allowing the user to jump to a specific frame of the animation.
+Updated input values will now only update this frame.
+If the export action is triggered the timeline is automatically toggled off, so that an export will always yield the entire animation.

 By default the timeline renders with two additional number inputs for the min frame number and the max frame number.
 The timeline scrubber interpolates between these two values.
 This makes sure a developer can zoom in and zoom out